harthsw/www.harth-lang.org/content/index.md

 Hopefully [Harth] will not turn into a Jack-of-all-Trades (and master of none), nor a confusing Swiss-Army-Knife programming language (the sort you used if you can't find your professional toolbox).

-## Languages I Borrowed Ideas From
+## Programming Languages I Borrowed Ideas From

-In building [Harth] I'm borrowing some of the "good" ideas from various existing languages.
-Each of these languages are well worth learning and using in their own right.

-I acknowldge and are very grateful for the massive amount of work put in by all the clever people behind these programming languages.
+In building [Harth] I'm borrowing some of the "good" ideas from various existing programming languages.
+Each of them are well worth learning and using in their own right.
+I'm also very aware and am grateful for the massive amount of work put in by all the clever people behind each of these programming languages.

 Programming languages I've actually used: